 Description of the LASSO-CACTI Activity: A LASSO Scenario for Orographically Forced Deep Convection

-This documentation is for the US Department of Energy Atmospheric Radiation Measurement (ARM) Facility’s Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) product focusing on the Cloud, Aerosol, and Complex Terrain Interactions (CACTI) field campaign.
+This documentation is for the U.S. Department of Energy Atmospheric Radiation Measurement (ARM) User Facility’s Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) product focusing on the Cloud, Aerosol, and Complex Terrain Interactions (CACTI) field campaign.
 This product is formally dubbed LASSO-CACTI.
 The CACTI field campaign occurred from October 2018 through April 2019 in the region around the Sierras de Córdoba mountain range in north-central Argentina.
 This region experiences some of the most intense convection on the planet.
 The LASSO-CACTI product simulates some of these storms using large-eddy simulations with 100-m grid spacing to help scientists better understand the processes involved in these deep convective events.
-Ultimately, the goal is to better understand the cloud processes so that weather and climate models can be improved to more accurately represent these conditions.
+Ultimately, the goal is to better understand the cloud processes so that weather and climate models can be improved to better represent these conditions.

 Primary developers: